-Mr. Springer stated that we are working on creating a report for the City Council for its July 18 meeting, which will outline initial recommendations and thoughts regarding the Charter Change authority, with a focus on new construction, major renovations, City buildings, and large existing commercial buildings, per the Council's Resolution.
-BED has worked with Building Electrification Institute to study examples of policy in other cities, Boston, New York, and Denver and has also begun initial stakeholder outreach with UVM and UVMMC, with more to follow.
-Mr. Springer stated that we are conscious that it's only been a couple of months since the Charter Change passed and that there will be significant additional public process and policy research prior to making any final recommendations to the City Council.
+Mr. Springer stated that we are working on creating a report for the City Council for July 18 meeting which will outline some initial recommendations and thoughts regarding the Charter Change authority, with a focus on new construction, major renovations, city buildings, and large existing commercial buildings, per the Council's Resolution.
+BED has worked with Building Electrification Institute to study examples of policy in other cities, Boston, New York, and Denver and has also begun some initial stakeholder outreach with UVM and UVMMC, with more to follow.
+Mr. Springer stated that we are conscious that it's only been a couple of months since the Charter Change passed and there will be significant additional public process and policy research prior to making any final recommendations to the City Council.

-BED has been engaging in a number of upcoming community events, including two customer nights at the ballpark with the Lake Monsters and VGS, a Summervale sponsorship on July 14, a table at the ONE Farmer's Market, and planning for our September NZE Festival from 9:00 am-1:00 pm on September 17.
-At this event we will have eBike and EV test rides, conversations with vendors from our heat pump partners, and an appearance by Lake Monsters mascot CHAMP.
-We also will have live music, a DJ, fossil free food and drink trucks, and a variety of kids activities.
+BED has a number of community events, including two customer nights at the Ballpark with the Lake Monsters and VGS, a Summervale sponsorship on July 14, a table at the ONE Farmer's Market, and planning for our September NZE Festival from 9:00 am-1:00 pm on September 17.
+At this event we will have eBike and EV test rides, vendors from our heat pump partners, CHAMP will be making an appearance.
+We will also have live music, a DJ, fossil free food and drink cart and a variety of kids activities.

 The City Council has approved the City's FY23 budget, including BED's budget, and we have continued work to prepare our FY23 rate case and engage with the PUC on our updated energy assistance program.
-In addition, BED and the City have reached agreement with IBEW on a new four-year contract, which was ratified by IBEW members and by the City Council in June.
-A signing event with the Mayor and Jeffrey Wimette, IBEW Business Manager, will take place at BED on July 27 at 10:30am.
+In addition BED/The City have reached agreement with IBEW on a new four-year contract, and the contract was ratified by IBEW members and by the City Council in June.
+A signing event with the Mayor and Jeffrey Wimette, IBEW Business Manager will take place at BED on July 27at 10:30am.

-Mr. Springer stated that all partners have signed a letter agreement guiding the development work of the district energy system for the remainder of 2022, including UVM, UVMMC, The Intervale Center, the City, BED, VGS, and Ever-Green.
+Mr. Springer stated that all partners have signed a letter agreement guiding the development work of the DES for the remainder of 2022, including UVM, UVMMC, The Intervale Center, the City, BED, VGS, and Ever-Green.
 We are working as well on the preparation of files necessary to receive the funding from the Department of Energy that Senator Leahy secured and engaging on the additional engineering/design work needed to get updated construction pricing later this year.
-Mr. Gibbons also will be working on updated fuel related pricing as well.
+Mr. Gibbons will also be working on updated fuel related pricing as well.
 We are hoping that by the end of the year some of the impacts of rising rates and inflation on construction are able to be addressed in a favorable way.

-Commissioner Stebbins asked about the multifamily EV Charger project, including the results of the soft launch.
+Commissioner Stebbins asked about the multifamily EV Charger project and what were the results of the soft launch.

-Mr. Springer stated that we have approval from the PUC for the 50-60 additional through the EV match program.
+Mr. Springer stated that we have approved from the PUC to do the 50-60 additional through the EV match program.
 We are using this soft launch to reach out to customers.
-We presently have 14 installed already, and the software is great because it allows you to set it for certain times a day for residents, certain times for the public, and set the charge.
-The chargers show up on the plug share website, so that when people are searching for an EV Charger, they know when it's available.
+We presently have 14 installed already and the software is great because it allows you to set it for certain times a day for residents, certain times for the public, and set the charge.
+This shows up on the plug share website, so when people are searching for an EV Charger, they know when it's available.

-Mr. Springer stated that we just signed the grant agreement for the State of Vermont, and we now can install five (5) Level 2 street light EV chargers.
-These will be installed in areas that we have identified as having higher percentages of low-income and renter customers.
+Mr. Springer stated that we just signed the grant agreement for the State of Vermont, we can now put in the five (5) level 2 street light EV chargers.
+These will be installed in areas that we have identified as being a higher percentage of low income and higher percentage of renters.